Maxnxi/Shadow_Image_Filter/README.md

 # Shadow Image Filter

-is an example of how to make fast photo filter with metal
+This repo is an example of how to make fast photo filter with metal

 filter highlight - makes light pixels darker or lighter depends on Slider